Jury says J&J must pay $8 billion in case over male breast growth linked to Risperdal

 Plaintiffs in the mass tort litigation had been barred from seeking punitive damages since 2014, when a state court judge ruled that the law of New Jersey, which prohibits punitive damages and is J&J's home state, should be applied globally to the cases.

-But the Pennsylvania Superior Court 2018 ruling cleared the way for punitive damages awards, holding that the law of each plaintiff's state should instead apply.
+But a Pennsylvania Superior Court ruling in 2018 cleared the way for punitive damages awards, holding that the law of each plaintiff's state should instead apply.

-(Reporting By Brendan Pierson in New York and Nate Raymond in Boston; editing by Bill Berkrot)
+(Reporting By Brendan Pierson in New York and Nate Raymond in Boston; editing by Bill Berkrot and Cynthia Osterman)

 By Brendan Pierson and Nate Raymond